SvenAelterman/FedRAMP-Mod-AppService/README.md

-# Deploying Azure Container Instances to comply with FedRAMP Moderate
+# Deploying Azure App Service for Containers to comply with FedRAMP Moderate

-These templates deploy Azure Container Instances, supported by Azure Database for PostgreSQL, Container Registry, and Key Vault, in a manner compliant with the Azure built-in FedRAMP Moderate policy.
+These templates deploy App Service, supported by Azure Database for PostgreSQL, Container Registry, and Key Vault, in a manner compliant with the Azure built-in FedRAMP Moderate policy.

 ## Usage